 Looking at Kate’s blue hats, I’m struck by the similarity in style between several of these pieces.
 Four of them (#2, #4, #6 and the one above yet to make its public debut) are round base percher cocktail hats in similar shades of navy.
 Kate is not the most prolific of royal hat wearers so it remains a little curious to me that she has four pieces so close in colour and style.
 I suppose the different materials account for some of this (silk, tulle, felt) along with different trimmings but this inventory illustrates how much Kate favours this particular type of hat.

-UPDATE: It was a lovely surprise in March 2017 when Kate introduced in the Lock and Co.
-Tiffany hat with wide mushroom brim (#8) into her wardrobe.
+UPDATE: It was a lovely surprise in when Kate introduced in the Lock and Co.
+Tiffany hat with wide mushroom brim (#8) into her wardrobe in March 2017 and the wide brimmed design with relaxed brim (*9) in December 2017.
 It’s wonderful to see her start to experiment with different millinery shapes!

 What do you think of Kate’s blue hats?